 (a) a person in its employ nominated by it meets the requirements specified in subregulation (1); and

-(b) the Board is satisfied that at least one of the natural persons concerned in the management or conduct of the body corporate understands fully the duties and obligations imposed by these regulations, the Act and the Energy Coordination Act 1994 and the regulations made thereunder on electrical mechanics and electrical contractors.
+(b) the Board is satisfied that at least one of the natural persons concerned in the management or conduct of the body corporate understands fully the duties and obligations referred to in subregulation (1)(b).

 [Regulation 36 amended in Gazette 23 Dec 1994 p.
 7135; 6 Sep 1996 p.
-4414-15.]
+4414-15; 31 Dec 2007 p.
+6509-10.]

 37. In-house electrical installing work licence

-(1) On and after the appointed day, a person other than an electrical contractor who carries out any in-house electrical installing work commits an offence unless —
+(1) A person other than an electrical contractor who carries out any in-house electrical installing work commits an offence unless —

 (a) the person has in his or her employ at least one person nominated by him or her —

-(i) who holds —

-(I) an electrical worker’s licence endorsed as “A” grade (electrical mechanic, or both electrical mechanic and electrical fitter); or
+(i) who holds an electrical worker’s licence endorsed as an electrician’s licence; and

-(II) a licence issued in another State or a Territory equivalent to an electrical contractor’s licence;

-(ii) who has engaged in carrying out electrical installing work in this State, another State, a Territory or a country other than Australia in a manner that, to the satisfaction of the Board, complies with the requirements of the Act and these regulations or with any equivalent requirements applicable in that State, Territory or country, as the case may be;
+(ii) who has engaged in carrying out electrical installing work in this State, another State, a Territory or a country other than Australia in a manner that, to the satisfaction of the Board, complies with the requirements of the Act and these regulations or with any equivalent requirements applicable in that State, Territory or country, as the case may be; and